Learning Cross-Lingual IR from an English Retriever: Experiments

+Our primary \clir{} dataset is XOR-TyDi \cite{asai-etal-2021-xor}, which contains examples in seven typologically diverse languages: Arabic (Ar), Bengali (Bn), Finnish (Fi), Japanese (Ja), Korean (Ko), Russian (Ru) and Telugu (Te).
+For standard in-domain experiments, we use a train-dev-test split of this dataset.
+There are 2,113 questions in the test set.
+For zero-shot experiments, we use the MKQA \cite{mkqa} dataset for training and validation, and the following shared languages in the XOR-TyDi test set for evaluation: Ar, Fi, Ja, Ko and Ru.
+Both training sets contain English questions and their human translations in the other languages, their short answers and corresponding relevant (positive) and non-relevant (negative) Wikipedia snippets.
+Additionally, we use training examples from the Natural Questions (NQ) dataset ~\cite{kwiatkowski-etal-2019-nq} for English pre-training of the baseline model.
+Further details on data pre-processing and the final training sets are provided in Appendix \ref{appendix:prepreocessing}.

+The \clir{} baseline used in our experiments is \colbert{} with an underlying \xlmr{} \plm{}, which we iteratively fine-tune first on English and then on cross-lingual \ir{} triples for optimal performance.
+Our \drdecr{} model is initialized with the parameter weights of this baseline, and is further fine-tuned using the two \kd{} objectives.
+The \kd{} teacher is a \colbert{} model fine-tuned with only English triples, as stated before.
+During evaluation, it is given machine-translated questions that come with the XOR-TyDi dataset.
+Appendices \ref{appendix:prepreocessing} and \ref{appendix:hyperparameters} contain additional details on the supervision of these models and the optimal hyperparameter configurations.

-Our evaluation metric is Recall@5000-tokens (R@5kt) \cite{asai-etal-2021-xor}, which computes the fraction of questions for which the ground truth short answer is contained within the top 5,000 tokens of the retrieved passages.
+We evaluate using Recall at $t$ tokens for $t \in \{2000, 5000\}$, \ie{}, R@2kt and R@5kt \cite{asai-etal-2021-xor}, which compute the fraction of questions for which the ground truth short answer is contained within the top $t$ tokens of the retrieved passages.